sourdough croissants

 Pounding the dough with the rolling pin to begin to lengthen it while keeping the shape the same

 Now finish rolling the dough to a 24 x 10-inch rectangle.
-Work gently, pushing the dough outward.
 I work on the length first, and then finish the width.

 dough after rolling into a 12-inch x 10-inch rectangle